wtfnixin/JGL/README.md

 ### 1. Database Setup (Supabase)
 Create a new project on [Supabase](https://supabase.com).
 Go to the SQL Editor and copy-paste the entire contents of `database-setup.sql` to initialize your schemas and default rows.

+*Important Security Note:* Ensure **Row Level Security (RLS)** is enabled on all tables (`teams`, `votes`, `scores`, `game_state`) to prevent malicious users from querying the database from their browser client.

-### 2. Environment Configuration
+### 2. Configure Environment Variables
-Create a `.env.local` file in the root directory formatting your project URL and keys:
+You must provide your own Supabase credentials and a secure admin password.
+Do not hardcode these or commit them.
+Create a `.env.local` file locally to host these safely, and add them directly to your hosting provider's (like Vercel) dashboard for production.

 ### 3. Local Installation